-General disclosures Title of disclosure In Industrivärden's Sustainability Report (page) In Industrivärden's Annual Report (page) Comments Organizati on & reporting practices 2-1 Organizational details 49 2-2 Entities included in the organization's sustainability reporting 49, 69 The Parent Company and all subsidiaries are covered by the report.
-2-3 Reporting period, frequency and contact point 49, 95 The report, which is prepared annually, pertains to the 2023 financial year.
-The contact person is Sverker Sivall, Head of Corporate Communication & Sustainability, ssl@industrivarden.se.
+General disclosures Title of disclosure In Industrivärden's Sustainability Report (page) In Industrivärden's Annual Report (page) Comments Organizati on & reporting practices 2-1 Organizational details 40, 45, 60 2-2 Entities included in the organization's sustainability reporting 45, 67 The Parent Company and all subsidiaries are included in the report.
+2-3 Reporting period, frequency and contact point The report, which is prepared annually, pertains to the 2024 financial year.
+The contact person is Sverker Sivall, Head of Corporate Communications & Sustainability, ssl@industrivarden.se.
 2-4 Restatements of information No significant changes have taken place since the preceding report.
-2-5 External assurance 74-78 The Company's auditor has given an opinion on the statutory sustainability report.
+2-5 External assurance 93 The Company's auditor has given an opinion on the statutory sustainability report.
 An audit has not been conducted.
-Activities 8 & employees 2-6 Activities, value chain and other business relationships 10-15 2-7 Employees 90 14, 50, 66-67 All employees are active at the head offices in Stockholm.
+Activities 8 & employees 2-6 Activities, value chain and other business relationships 10-14 2-7 Employees 87 14, 46, 63-64 All employees are active at the head offices in Stockholm.
 Data does not include any consultants and advisors.
-Industrivärden has approx. 15 employees.
-Apart from regulatory requirements, information that can be coupled to individual persons is therefore not disclosed.
-For average number of employees, see note 8 on page 66.
+Industrivarden has approx. 15 employees.
+Apart from details required to be published under regulatory requirements, no information is disclosed that can be linked to individual persons.
+For average number of employees, see Note 8 on page 63.
 2-8 Other workers who work for the organization The organization has a facility management contract for the office building.
 The scope of outsourced assignments amounts to less than one full-time position in total.